Mariners vs. Pirates Player Props Betting Odds

 Rodríguez Stats

-- Julio Rodriguez has put up 47 hits with 11 doubles, a triple, eight home runs and 17 walks.
-He has driven in 26 runs with eight stolen bases.
+- Julio Rodriguez has 49 hits with 12 doubles, a triple, eight home runs, 17 walks and 27 RBI.
+He's also stolen nine bases.

-- Rodriguez heads into this game looking to extend his five-game hit streak.
-In his last five games he is batting .476 with three doubles, a home run and five RBI.
+- Rodriguez has picked up at least one hit in six straight games.
+In his last 10 games he is hitting .325 with five doubles, a home run, three walks and seven RBI.

 Rodríguez Recent Games